SoulGardenAI/Soulgarden/README.md

 Go to the [releases page](https://github.com/SoulGardenAI/Soulgarden/releases) to download the latest version.

 ### Troubleshooting
 If the app gets stuck at 100% downloading or you repeatedly get the message `I can't reply.
-I'm having technical issues.`, please restart the app.
-That might resolve the issue.
+I'm having technical issues.` then please restart the app which commonly solves the issue.

-### Support
+### Supported OS
 We currently support macOS M1 and above (sorry, no x64 yet), and Windows, although Windows has not been thoroughly tested.

 ## Help
-You can ask for help in the [community](https://github.com/SoulGardenAI/Soulgarden/discussions)
+You can ask for help from our development team and [community](https://github.com/SoulGardenAI/Soulgarden/discussions)